pairinteraction/pairinteraction/docs/installation/installation.rst

 Installing from Flathub (Linux only)
 ------------------------------------

-If you are on Linux and only interested in the graphical user interface, you can install pairinteraction as a Flatpak_ package.
+If you are on Linux and only interested in the graphical user interface, you can install PairInteraction as a Flatpak_ package.
 For the installation, you have to first install Flatpak (follow the `setup guide`_ for your Linux distribution) and then run: